JentleJoe/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Solutions to tasks on JavaScript - Objects, Scopes and Closures
+# JavaScript - Objects, Scopes and Closures
+Solutions to programming assignments on Objects, scopes and closures